What's new in Azure Migrate

 Learn more about using tools and ISV offerings for assessment and migration in Azure Migrate.

-The current version of Azure Migrate provides a number of new features:
+The current version of Azure Migrate (released in July 2019) provides a number of new features:

 - Unified migration platform: Azure Migrate now provides a single portal to centralize, manage, and track your migration journey to Azure, with an improved deployment flow and portal experience.